wallisonsgp/I2A2-GAI-desafio01/README.md

 ## Para geração da imagem da logo foi utilizado o DALL-e com o prompt

-- a lettermark of Bookstore, logo, serif font, vector, simple
+- Photo Realistic logo of the store,  Professional brand for the bookstore

 ## Para geração das imagens do livros
 - create a cover of the book "The Great Gatsby"